raaphiixx/projectx/README.md

 ## Project details:

 24/02/2025 -> Starting using H2 database, because it's easy to configuration and really powerfull for testing.
 Each commit will have a message to explain changes between commits.

+27/02/2025 -> New entity called PostLike created for store data about who gave a like on each post, and wasn't necessary more fields like date or hour, because for now, those informations aren't necessary.
+Some changes was made on User and Post enity, removing the ID on constructor, the Spring will take this work.